JetBrains/kotlin-mobile-docs/topics/integrate-in-existing-app.md

         }
     }
    ```

    ![Simple login application](xcode-iphone-login.png){width=300}

 ## Enjoy the results – update the logic only once

-Now your application is cross platform and you can update the business logic in one place and see results on both Android and iOS.
+Now your application is cross-platform.
+You can update the business logic in one place and see results on both Android and iOS.

 1. In Android Studio, change the validation logic for a user's password in the `checkPassword()` function of the `LoginDataValidator` class:

     ```kotlin
     package com.jetbrains.simplelogin.shared.data